 Tiger Global Management

 Shleifer joined Tiger Global Management in 2002 and was a managing director until becoming a partner in 2003.
-He specializes in private equity.
+He co-founded the private equity investing arm of Tiger Gobal management in 2003.

 Khosla Ventures